High resolution deep imaging of a bright radio quiet QSO at z~3: Analysis

 According to the impact parameter vs column density relation ($b\,\,-\,\,logN_{HI}$) for all confirmed DLA and LLS absorbers given by Moller \& Wallen (1998), we suspect this close double system might be a candidate galaxy giving rise to the Lyman Limit absorption at $z_{abs}\sim 2.5$ previously seen in the QSO spectrum ($N_{HI}>4.6\times10^{17}cm^{2}$).
-Comparing to the apparent K-band magnitude vs. stellar mass relation for objects at $2.3<z<2.6$ from the MOIRCS Deep Survey (MODS), this galaxy would have a stellar mass comparable to the median stellar mass ($\sim$ a few $10^{10}\,M_{\odot}$) of the MODS sample (Tanaka et al. 2011).
+Considering that the apparent K-band magnitude vs. stellar mass relation for objects at $2.3<z<2.6$ from the MOIRCS Deep Survey (MODS), this galaxy would have a stellar mass of $\sim$ $3\times 10^{9}\,M_{\odot}$, at the low-mass end of the MODS sample (Tanaka et al. 2011).

-Further observations for the spectroscopic redshift of both components of the double system are strongly required.
+Further observations for the spectroscopic redshift as well as kinematics of both components of this faint object are strongly required.
 If confirmed, it would be an important high-z evidence of a merging system as Lyman Limit absorber.